 This is the BEST way to cook chicken breast when you come across a recipe that calls for “cooked chicken.”
 It tastes a hundred times better than oven-cooked chicken breast, you don’t need to make a trip to the grocery store, and it’s so easy that after you’ve made it once, you’ll never need a recipe for cooked chicken ever again.

-*This* recipe can go straight from package to stove without any prep and needs no babysitting.
+Best of all, the chicken can go from fridge to stove with almost no prep and needs no babysitting.
 Once you get it cooking, you can walk away and do the rest of your recipe prep.
 It’s the best.
-Sound good?

 How to Cook Chicken Breasts for Recipes